 - Metropolitan State University’s (MSU) One World One Water (OWOW) Center — MSU Denver and the Gardens joined forces to share leadership and management of OWOW.
 This move strengthens both institutions’ ability to impact varied water issues and benefits multiple audiences: MSU Denver students pursuing an interdisciplinary Water Studies degree; Gardens’ visitors and members; and our surrounding communities.

 - Plant Select — The Gardens co-founded this program with CSU to seek out, identify and distribute the best plants for our region.

 - Denver Water — Support from Denver Water as well as the Rocky Mountain Chapter of the North American Rock Garden Society has helped fund sub metering in the Rock Alpine Garden to better monitor water usage there.
 After a season of monitoring, we now know that the typical water usage in that garden is approximately six gallons per square foot during the growing season.
 By comparison, a typical square foot of turfgrass needs 18 gallons per square foot per season to sustain it.

-- Watershed Summit — In partnership with several Colorado organizations, the Gardens hosted the fourth annual Watershed Summit on June 28, 2018, convening nearly 200 water professionals to discuss technology and innovation, sustainable development and agriculture.
+- Watershed Summit — In partnership with several Colorado organizations, the Gardens will host the fifth annual Watershed Summit on June 27, 2019, convening 250+ water professionals to discuss technology and innovation, sustainable development and agriculture.

 - Alliance for Water Efficiency — In 2011, we became the first public garden member of this national organization promoting the efficient and sustainable use of water.